 That sense of purpose has stood the Bergen Festival in good stead ever since, Anders says.
 'When an event is just a piece of paper on a Minister's desk, it will be a failure.
 If it is rooted in the people with real enthusiasm it will succeed.'
 Bergen, though only a city of quarter of a million, is not shy of saying what it thinks.
 'Just as when the festival started, we now want to mirror the challenges the world faces.
 So I have a mandate which allows us to do many things; to be inclusive, world class, family friendly etc. And this, from my perspective, means I will be heavily criticised, which is in itself stimulating.
 I have to argue my case on prime time TV in Norway.
 Art matters to people here and they really care.'

 The fact that he is from Denmark, with which Norway historically had much the same relationship that Scotland has with England these days, adds spice to the debates.
 Anders is philosophical.
 'We must embrace our own time if we are to renew and rebrand the heritage.
 The world is so heavily interconnected that we have invested heavily in creating new productions in digital format.
 And we want to work with other festivals to share our audiences.'

 'Even in our own community it is important to share what we have beyond the concert hall.
 These days spending public money is questioned, and that is not a bad thing.
 We can respond.
-Now we, for example, livestream visiting artists like the Berlin Philharmonic to old peoples' homes, schools, refugee camps – to those who cannot or cannot afford to come to the hall.'
+Now we, for example, livestream visiting artists like Philharmonix, an ensemble drawn from both the Vienna and Berlin Philharmonic Orchestras, to care homes for elderly, schools and to various immigrant organisation groups – to those who are unable or cannot afford to come to the concert hall.'
 He sees this third century of a festival in Bergen as potentially the most exciting.